UWNETLAB/metaknowledge/documentation/metaknowledgeFull.md

 It is meant to be immutable; many of the methods and attributes are evaluated when first called, not when the object is created, and the results are stored privately.

 The record's meta-data is stored in an ordered dictionary labeled by WOS tags.
-To access the raw data stored in the original record the [**getTag**()](#getTag) method can be used.
+To access the raw data stored in the original record the [**Tag**()](#Tag) method can be used.
 To access data that has been processed and cleaned the attributes named after the tags are used.

 ##### Customizations